 I started getting published when I was 12, studied journalism at Northern Illinois University, then went to work as a news reporter...eventually for Scripps Howard, where I managed their Western Kentucky bureau.
 Getting itchy feet, I moved to Wisconsin and went to work for TSR, Inc., the then-producers of the Dungeons & Dragons game.
 I dipped my itchy feet into the fiction pool and wrote Dragonlance novels for several years.

-I’ve written more than three dozen SF, fantasy, and adventure novels, more short stories than I care to count, and I’ve edited a lot of magazines and anthologies.
+I've written three dozen SF, fantasy, and adventure novels, more short stories than I care to count, and has edited magazines and anthologies.